Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Green Hag.md

 - monster/environment/swamp
 - monster/size/medium
 - monster/type/fey
-statblock: inline
+aliases: ["Green Hag"]
 ---
 # Green Hag
 *Source: Monster Manual p.
-177, Tomb of Annihilation, Ghosts of Saltmarsh, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel*
+177. Available in the SRD.*

 The wretched and hateful green hags dwell in dying forests, lonely swamps, and misty moors, making their homes in caves.
 Green hags love to manipulate other creatures into doing their bidding, masking their intentions behind layers of deception.
 They lure victims to them by mimicking voices calling out for help, or drive unwanted visitors away by imitating the cries of fierce beasts.